Marine engineers operate, service and repair engines, and mechanical and electronic equipment on ships and boats.

-- the National Certificate in Mechanical Engineering (Level 4) or equivalent reduces some of the qualifying time required to become a Maritime Engineer Class 3, 4 or 5.
+If you have a National Certificate in Mechanical Engineering (Level 4) or equivalent, this can reduce your qualifying time to become a Maritime Engineer Class 3, 4 or 5.

-The Royal New Zealand Navy also offers marine engineering cadet training.
+The Royal New Zealand Navy also offers training for marine engineers.

 - Maritime New Zealand website - list of approved training providers

 - Maritime New Zealand website - information about maritime engineering qualifications

 - Defence Careers website - information on marine engineer officer training